apostrophecms/apostrophe-link-widgets/README.md

 A link widget for [ApostropheCMS](http://apostrophecms.org/).

-`apostrophe-links-widgets` provides schema and a view for links.
+`apostrophe-link-widgets` provides schema and a view for links.

 ## Installation